Ferrous fumarate/ docusate controlled-release tablets

 - Ferrous fumarate/docusate controlled-release tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ferrous fumarate/docusate controlled-release tablets while you are pregnant.
-Ferrous fumarate/docusate controlled-release tablets is found in breast milk.
+Ferrous fumarate/docusate controlled-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use ferrous fumarate/docusate controlled-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of ferrous fumarate/ docusate controlled-release tablets: